nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!!tip

-    You can run this from anywhere, but if you feel like being consistent with previous exercises, you can create a `hello-nf-core` directory under `hello-nextflow`.
+    You can run this from anywhere, but if you feel like being consistent with previous exercises, you can create a `nf-core-demo` directory under `hello-nextflow/hello-nf-core`.
 If you were working through Part 7 (Hello nf-test) before this, you may need to go up one level first.

     ```bash
-    mkdir hello-nf-core
     cd hello-nf-core
+    mkdir nf-core-demo
+    cd nf-core-demo
     ```

 Whenever you're ready, run the command: